Adillwma/SDx4/README.md

 Modified from Original Photo By: Andrea Piacquadio, from Pexels: https://www.pexels.com/photo/collage-photo-of-woman-3812743/

 </div>
 Haar cascades, introduced by Viola and Jones in 2001 paper "Rapid Object Detection using a Boosted Cascade of Simple Features", is one of the most popular object detection algorithm.
 Many algorithms have since surpassed Haar cascades accuracy (HOG + Linear SVM, SSDs, Faster R-CNN, YOLO etc.), but they are still relevant and useful today.
 One of the primary benefits of Haar cascades is that they are very fast.
 However, they tend to be prone to false-positive detections and are not as accurate as the more “modern” algorithms we have today.
-I have begun to deploy additional face detection models, so far Google Mediapipe is incoperated and will be usable in the next working release.
+Work has begun to deploy additional face detection models, so far Google Mediapipe is incoperated and will be usable in the next working release.

 # Additional GUI Features and information